Convergences of looptrees coded by excursions

-\begin{proof}[Proof of the lemma] The desired convergences when $\alpha$ tends towards $1$ or $2$ have already been proven in \cite{curien2014} with Propositions 3.5 and 3.6.
-However, we point out that when $\alpha\rightarrow 1$, the convergence as stated in \cite{curien2014} does not seem true even with the time-reversing, because it would entail $0=X_0^{\mathsf{exc},(\alpha)}\convd 1$.
-The issue is that the Skorokhod topology is too rigid for the boundary values $f(0)$, $f(1)$, and $f(1-)$.
-The mistake is at the end of the proof of Proposition 3.6 with the application of the Vervaat transform because the time of the infimum of the bridge is close, but not equal, to the unique big jump of the bridge.
-Our use of the relaxed Skorokhod topology fixes the problem because it allows $f_n\longrightarrow f$ even when $f_n(0)=0$ and $f(0)=1$.
+\begin{proof}[Proof of the lemma] The desired convergences when $\alpha$ tends towards $1$ or $2$ have already been proven in \cite[Propositions 3.5 and 3.6]{curien2014}.
+However, we point out that when $\alpha\rightarrow 1$, the convergence as stated in \cite{curien2014} is false even with the time-reversing, because it would entail $0=X_0^{\mathsf{exc},(\alpha)}\convd 1$.
+The issue is that the Skorokhod topology on $[0,1]$ is too rigid for the boundary value $f(0)$.
+The mistake is at the end of the proof of Proposition~3.6 with the application of the Vervaat transform because the time of the infimum of the bridge is close, but not equal, to the unique big jump of the bridge.
+Our use of the Skorokhod topology on $[-1,1]$ fixes the problem as it allows $f_n\to f$ even when $f_n(0)=0$ and $f(0)=1$.